List of Mobile Suit Gundam 00 characters: Mobile Suit Gundam 00V

-He studies the developmental history of MS. He was initially studying political history, but after experiencing the revolution brought by Celestial Being when he was 30 years old and coincidentally seeing the Avalanche Exia in action, he switched his study to MS development history.
+He was initially studying political history, but after experiencing the revolution brought about by Celestial Being when he was 30 years old and coincidentally seeing the Avalanche Exia in action, he switched his study to MS development history.
 An original character for sidestory, Mobile Suit Gundam 00V.
 Apart from that, he was also able to see the Dynames Torpedo and Shell Flag in action.